BryanWilhite/Blog/presentation/entry/2016/2016-10-19-is-jquery-still-relevant-and-other-tweeted-links.md

 ---json
 {
   "author": "@BryanWilhite",
   "content": "Is jQuery Still Relevant? [developer.telerik.com]@BryanWilhite@sitepointdotcom hi, the admin-bar overlapping the Bootstrap navbar-fixed-top.
-How can I fix it?\r\n       Some Tips for Minimising the Pain of HTML Input Forms [simple-talk.com]#Bootstrap@Manuf...", "inceptDate": "2016-10-19T15:27:10.5100866-07:00", "isPublished": true,
+How can I fix it?
+Some Tips for Minimising the Pain of HTML Input Forms [simple-talk.com]#Bootstrap@Manufe...", "inceptDate": "2016-10-19T15:27:10.5100866-07:00", "isPublished": true,
   "itemCategory": null,